FelipeMassa/libtsl2/README.md

 #### /temp_rods.pdf :
 This is a print-out of the associated VI.

+#### /boiler_directions/ :
+This folder contains a LaTeX document describing how to use the boiler required for this experiment.
+It includes a picture!

 ### /extras/

 This folder contains some helper tools that aren't associated with any